faizan2786/event-driven-cdc-pipeline/README.md

 - **3-Node Cassandra Cluster** as an external (sink) database cluster with replication
 - **Debezium Kafka Connect** for Change Data Capture from PostgreSQL to Kafka
 - **Go producers/consumers** with idle timeout and graceful shutdown
+- **CDC Consumer** for processing Debezium change events and syncing to Cassandra
 - **Kafka UI** for monitoring and management

 ## Project Structure